Stress Disorder

 This is fairly crucial to assess accurately because how stressed you feel in different situations may depend on factors like:

-• How comfortable you feel in certain types of situation
+• How at ease or uneasy you feel in certain environments

-• The amount of support you have from other people
+• The level of support you receive from others

 There are no specific treatments for stress.
-But there are treatments for some of the signs and symptoms of stress.
+However, there are treatments for some of the signs and symptoms of stress.

 If the symptoms persist, you may be given some Medication: